 Why Choose to Drink Nettle Tea?

 By choosing to drink nettle tea, you’re investing in your overall health.
-Unlike green tea or other herbal teas, a cup of nettle tea contains distinct properties that can help in promoting vitality and wellness.
-This tea contains several beneficial compounds which may help to reduce inflammation, pain and allergies, to name a few advantages.
+Unlike green tea or other herbal teas, a cup of nettle tea contains distinct properties, including notable pharmacological properties, that can help in promoting vitality and wellness.
+This tea contains several beneficial compounds, including essential amino acids that support overall nutrition, which may help to reduce inflammation, pain and allergies, to name a few advantages.

 How to Make Homemade Nettle Leaf Tea